plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 - **(d)** move Rôles or Politiques from within a Sub-Cercle or any Sub-Cercle thereof out into itself, but only if they are no longer relevant to enacting the Raison d’Être or Redevabilités of that Cercle; and
 - **(e)** hold elections for any elected Rôle within the Cercle.

-No other decisions are valid outputs from a Cercle's Governance Process.
+No other decisions are valid outputs from a Cercle's Processus de Gouvernance.

 #### 3.1.1 Scope of Politique